dynverse/dyngen/README.md

 options(ncores = 1)
 ```

-Generating a regulatory network and a system of differential equation
+Generating a regulatory network and a system of differential equations

 ``` r
 model <- invoke(generate_model_from_modulenet, params$model)